Fellows in Training (FiT)

 Please see the below documents for further information:

-2022 Committee Structure - the Core Committee consists of:
+2024 Committee Structure (further changes to follow) - the Core Committee consists of:

 The wider committee includes Regional Representatives alongside the FiT conference lead and team.
 They ensure that our organisation understands the regional variations in training, as well as keeping abreast of how these align with obtaining CCT.
 The Regional Representatives, both as individuals and as a group instruct responsible for gauging trainee opinion and feeding this back to the core committee and wider specialty.